SZU-Epigenetics/rdb-alpha/README.md

 - [Periodic Table Database](https://raw.githubusercontent.com/freeCodeCamp/learn-periodic-table-database/main/tutorial.json)
 - Learn GitHub by Building a List of Inspirational Quotes (in progress)
 - [Number Guessing Game](https://raw.githubusercontent.com/freeCodeCamp/learn-number-guessing-game/main/tutorial.json)

+### What has changed compared to the original version
+1. Building the Docker image manually.
+1. Set up a proxy for Git.